Calls blur on the element.

 Function to be evaluated in the page context.

-arg: EvaluationArgumentOptional argument to pass to pageFunction
+Optional arg: EvaluationArgumentOptional argument to pass to pageFunction.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional options: { Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the